Vedant-Kadam-Noobie/Sign-Language/README.md

 This project entails the implementation of a Convolutional Neural Network (CNN), a sophisticated deep learning architecture specifically designed for image recognition and classification tasks.

 ## Note
-Simple-OpenCV-Calculator and this project are merged to one.
+OpenCV-Calculator and this project are merged to one.

 ## What I did here
 1. The first thing I did was, I created 44 gesture samples using OpenCV.
 For each gesture I captured 1200 images which were 50x50 pixels.
 All theses images were in grayscale which is stored in the gestures/ folder.
 The pictures were flipped using flip_images.py.
 This script flips every image along the vertical axis.
 Hence each gesture has 2400 images.